Deuteronomy 32

 15But Jeshurun waxed fat, and kicked: thou art waxen fat, thou art grown thick, thou art covered with fatness; then he forsook God which made him, and lightly esteemed the Rock of his salvation.

 Comfort is not innocent.
 When Israel could rest and no longer had to depend on the Rock for daily bread, they forgot the Rock.
 This is the Bible's recurring pattern: security that breeds self-sufficiency, self-sufficiency that breeds ingratitude, ingratitude that breeds idolatry.
-"Lightly esteemed" carries disdain - not anger, but a turning away, a decision to treat lightly what once meant everything.
+"Lightly esteemed" carries disdain - a deliberate turning away, a decision to treat lightly what once meant everything.

 The metaphor is almost tender despite the accusation.
-God did not purchase Israel as a slave; He begat them, brought them into being.
+God begat them, brought them into being.
 And they unmindfully forgot Him.
-The tragedy is not God's inability to hold them, but their ability to forget so completely someone who had been intimate with them.
+The tragedy lies in their ability to forget so completely someone who had been intimate with them.

 To hide God's face is the deepest curse in Hebrew prayer.
 It is the experience of abandonment, the severance of relationship.
 But notice: it comes after saying "I will see what their end shall be."
 God is not truly absent; He is watching.
 His withdrawal is purposeful - part of a plan to draw them back.

 Paul quotes this exact verse in Romans 10:19, and his argument hinges on it.
 The "foolish nation" Paul refers to are the Gentiles - people who had no covenant with God, no law, no promises.
 Yet through the Gentiles' inclusion in Christ, the Jewish people would be provoked to jealousy and return.
-Paul is saying: God's judgment on Israel was never meant to be final.
-It was a tool in service of mercy.
+Paul is saying: God's judgment on Israel was a tool in service of mercy, always pointing toward restoration.

 The judgment language is fierce and concrete.
 But notice verse 27: even in His anger, God does not permit complete destruction.
 Why?
 Not because Israel deserves it, but because the world might misinterpret it - might think the adversaries had won by their own might.
 God's restrain of His own judgment is for the sake of His glory among the nations.
 Even the wrath serves mercy.